The Delft method is faster

 The Delft method tells that most mistakes will disappear, as long as you continue learning Dutch.
-Obviously this theory should be right: the Delft method is is one of the most researched e-learning systems.
+This theory should be right: the Delft method is one of the most researched e-learning systems.

 Read all about it in the next post.

-Scientific research and 35 years of experience – Delft method speeds up learning languages.
+Scientific research and 35 years of experience – the Delft method speeds up learning languages.

-Let’s look briefly at the origin of Delft method and its background
+Let’s look briefly at the origin of the Delft method and its background

 In the eighties, a great number of Chinese students came to Delft university for their technical studies.
 In those times, all lectures were in Dutch.

-How to teach the Chinese students Dutch in most efficiently and cost-effective?
+How do teach the Chinese students Dutch in the most efficient and cost-effective?
 The required level for understanding and taking part in the lectures was level B2 at least.
 Up to then, that took one year of full-time study as a minimum.